National Association of Legal Investigators Certified Legal Investigator Program

 RELATIONS WITH INVESTIGATORS

 Section 13.
-The Legal Investigator will endeavor to provide the opportunity, education, and skill for the professional development and advancement of investigators in the profession.
+The Legal Investigator will endeavor to provide the opportunity, education and skill for the professional development and advancement of investigators in the profession.

 Section 14.
 The Legal Investigator will not directly or indirectly injure the professional reputation, prospects, or practice of another investigator.
-However, if the legal investigator considers that an investigator is guilty of unethical or unfair practice or designs, the legal investigator will represent the information to the proper authorities for action.
+However, if the legal investigator considers that an investigator is guilty of unethical or unfair practice or designs, the legal investigator will represent the information to the proper authority for action.